020 88309782

 Commercial vs Industrial Grades

 There are two main types of sandpaper - commercial and industrial.
 If we measure the quality of the abrasive surface of sandpaper, the material used as a backing, and the glue holding those two together – industrial-grade sandpaper is always better.
 Unfortunately, it can only be obtained in industrial supply stores.
-As you can probably imagine, the commercial-grade paper is much more readily available but is of inferior quality.
+As you can probably imagine, commercial-grade paper is much more readily available but is of inferior quality.

 Sandpaper Grits

 One of the most important parts of the wood floor restoration process is the choice of abrasive.
-Using the right abrasive would ensure easy floor sanding, minimum wood waste and smooth floor surface after the floor sanding is completed.
+Using the right abrasive would ensure easy floor sanding, minimum wood waste and a smooth floor surface after the floor sanding is completed.

 There are many abrasive grits in wood finishing.
 The most frequently used grits in the floor restoration are: